 The summer was coming up, so the Coach thought a good approach would be to enroll Anthony in the Summer Youth Employment Program (SYEP) and try to link him to an arts-based non-profit program.
 Anthony and the Coach went to the SYEP website together and also searched for youth development programs.
 They discovered an SYEP program called Groundswell, where Anthony could participate in the design of a mural in the community.
-They also found a summer writing workshop with Youth Communication where Anthony could refine his writing skills and potentially publish an article in their youth magazine.
+They also found a summer writing workshop with Youth Communication where Anthony refined his writing skills and potentially get an article published in their youth magazine.